Members Info

 Umpires Escort

-Basically you're security for umpires
+Basically you're security for umpires, and you get your steps up!

 Lots of our umpires in the Junior League are not much older than the kids playing.
 For this reason they need to be protected as we do with our players.
+Please don't talk to the umpires about anything including the match behaviour - this is for the MDO to do at half time.
+Your role is to protect the umpires!

 As an Umpires Escort you need to: